DevLUp-Inc/Website-Content/about.md

 - **Points**: A game developer community wouldn't be complete without a point system!
 Earn points as you participate in Dev Hour and Showoff!

+For branch-specific events, please join the corresponding branch discord for your school!

 ### Community

 The backbone of DevLUp is the supportive and interactive online community we foster.
 You can find mentors, feedback, opportunities, and friends that share the common interest in game development.
 We also host social events like game nights.
 Whether you're here to learn, make friends, or have fun, you'll fit right in!